 Right away, the virtual appliance restarts and applies the SSL changes so that the next time you log in to Cloud Application Manager, the SSL certificate will facilitate a secure connection.

 Cloud Application Manager simplifies the way companies deploy applications in the cloud by providing a layer of abstraction on top of the cloud infrastructure.
 This layer orchestrates the steps required to automate the continuous delivery of your application lifecycle on the target infrastructure.
-You can download the Cloud Application Manager virtual appliance and try it out.
 To learn more about how to install and configure it, see our documentation.

 Visit the Cloud Application Manager product page to learn more.